Get Your Free Consultation Now

 Causes of Cerebral Palsy

 Cerebral palsy is the result of brain damage or trauma; it can be congenital or acquired during the child’s first few years of life.
 If your child is born with cerebral palsy, it might be the result of a physician’s negligence, inexperience, or recklessness.
 Scenarios in which a physician puts the baby at risk for brain damage include the improper use of forceps or a vacuum extractor during delivery, failure to perform a timely C-section, and failure to identify or treat fetal distress.
-Read about the other causes of cerebral palsy.

 Cerebral Palsy Treatment